Clotworthy Skeffington, 4th Viscount Massereene

 Clotworthy Skeffington, 4th Viscount Massereene (died 11 February 1738) was an Anglo-Irish politician and peer.

+Biography

 He was the son of Clotworthy Skeffington, 3rd Viscount Massereene and Rachel Hungerford.
-He served in the Irish House of Commons as the Member of Parliament for Antrim County between 1703 and 1714.
+He served in the Irish House of Commons as the Member of Parliament for County Antrim between 1703 and 1714.
 In March 1714 he succeeded to his father's title and assumed his seat in the Irish House of Lords.

 On 9 September 1713 he married Lady Catherine Chichester, daughter of Arthur Chichester, 3rd Earl of Donegall.
 Together they had seven children.
 He was succeeded in his title by his eldest son, Clotworthy Skeffington, who was made Earl of Massereene in 1756.